Happy 200th birthday to Maine, but virus zaps the celebration

 There’s a shared love of the Red Sox, Bruins and Patriots.
 But Mainers like to poke fun at their citified, well-to-do cousins who treat the vast state like their playground when they arrive with fancy snowmobiles, big boats, fat wallets – and an attitude.

-“It’s the classic love-hate relationship,” joked Earle G. Shettleworth Jr., Maine state historian.
+“It’s the classic love-hate relationship,” joked Earle Shettleworth Jr., Maine state historian.

 Like their forebears who set up farming communities and summer colonies, Massachusetts vacationers and others “from away” often set up roots in Maine with vacation homes on plum real estate.